Virginia Gibson: Career

 On television, Gibson was a regular on Captain Billy's Showboat (1948).
 She also starred in So This Is Hollywood (1955).
 She was a regular performer on The Johnny Carson Show (1955–56).
 In 1956, she returned to Broadway to play Ethel Merman's daughter in the musical Happy Hunting.
 She then became one of the stars of Your Hit Parade, one of the most popular TV shows of the 1950s, for one season.
 She had a three-month stint as a jazz singer on the TV version of Young Doctor Malone.
 From 1962 to 1971, she cohosted (with Frank Buxton and later Bill Owen) the ABC-TV children's documentary program Discovery.

 Gibson also appeared in commercials for cake mixes, cameras, candy bars, detergents and various soap products, hair sprays and paper towels.

 When her performing career ended, Gibson taught at the HB Studio in New York.

 Personal life

 Gibson never married or had any children.
-She adhered to Roman Catholicism.